Jefferson County, West Virginia

 Jefferson County, in the eastern panhandle of West Virginia (WV), was established in 1801 and named for Thomas Jefferson.
 Its county seat is at Charles Town, which is the namesake of the Charles Town Race Track, officially located in adjacent Ranson.

 The first European settlement in West Virginia may have been made in 1719 near Shepherdstown, now the home of Shepherd University.
 The county may best be known as the site of the national historical park at Harpers Ferry.
-The joins the at Harpers Ferry in the shade of the Blue Ridge Mountains.
+The Shenandoah River joins the Potomac River at Harpers Ferry in the shade of the Blue Ridge Mountains.
 The Appalachian Trail also passes through Harpers Ferry and follows a course along the summit of the Blue Ridge and the Jefferson County border with Virginia.
 As of the 2010 census, its population was 53,498.

 Select Cities & Towns in Jefferson County